formkiq/docs.formkiq.com/docs/platform/costs.md

 ## Cost Estimator

 Because of AWS' pay-per-usage model, it can be difficult to determine approximately what your hosting fees will be.
-[AWS Pricing Calculator](https://calculator.aws/#/) can be useful to establish general costs.
+The [AWS Pricing Calculator](https://calculator.aws/#/) can be useful to establish general costs.
 Below we have scenarios that gives you an idea of what your costs maybe.

 These scenarios do NOT include AWS' free tier or potential cost savings when higher usage tiers are reached.